Paper Contribution Type

 Evaluation

-• Ablation Studies: Sensitivity analysis confirmed $\lambda=1$ and $\sigma=0.1$ as optimal hyperparameters; removing the KL term leads to trivial solutions (zero noise)
+• Ablation Studies: Sensitivity analysis confirmed $\lambda=1$ and $\sigma=0.1$ as optimal hyperparameters; removing the KL term leads to trivial solutions (near-zero noise)

-• Covariance Structure: Full covariance matrix yielded comparable results to diagonal variance but with significantly increased computational overhead
+• Covariance Structure: Full covariance matrix (non-independent noise sampling) yielded comparable results to diagonal variance (independent sampling), likely because the EGNN already integrates neighboring atom information

 Hardware